-4-step washing technique for compression garments.
-Keep your favorite pieces in better condition for longer.
+4-step technique keeps your favorite pieces in better condition for longer.

 With this in mind, however, there are a few steps you’ll want to take when washing and drying your compression gear to avoid any damage or gradual wear.

 How to Wash Your Compression Gear